 On the other hand, these characters usually retain the audience's sympathy since they are risking only their own lives, not those of some poor Innocent Bystanders or their own children.
 This puts them in favorable contrast to the Obviously Evil Mad Scientists, who test their Phlebotinum on any innocent humans they can strap down to the table.

 Testing things on themselves is actually terrible scientific procedure.
 Since the scientist has pre-conceived notions on what might happen the results are unreliable and are likely to be discarded.
 There's also the issue that there can't be a control group due to the testee/tester knowing what they are doing.
 Many experiments don't tell the testees what they are trying to find out or lie to them in order to find out something different from what the scientists are claiming to find.

 The more cartoonish the show, and the crazier the scientist, the more blatant this trope becomes.
-A Looney Tunes cartoon might very well feature a scientist who, suddenly needing to be giant, just steps over to his array of beakers and retorts, mixes a bunch of funny-colored liquids together and drinks it.
+A Zany Cartoon might very well feature a scientist who, suddenly needing to be giant, just steps over to his array of beakers and retorts, mixes a bunch of funny-colored liquids together and drinks it.

-Believe it or not, this was actually standard procedure in many fields of science until fairly recently.
+Believe it or not, this was actually standard procedure in many fields of science.
 Even as late as the 1950's, chemists would create a new compound and ingest it to see what it did.
 It was not the healthiest of occupations; quite a few scientists did end up killing themselves via experimentation.
 The Nuremberg Code of 1946, which codified the ethical requirements for human experimentation, forbids any experiments that is highly likely to or will certainly cause death or serious harm to the subjects.
 However, the ban is explicitly waived if the researcher is experimenting on himself.
-It's still sort-of common; see the real-life examples down below.
+It still happens; see the real-life example section.